 Ascent 219 m, descent 619 m

-Before going down to breakfast, we had showers again – an indulgence that we would not dream of in a camping ground – and carried our packs down to the dining room at 8 am.
+Before going down to breakfast, we had showers again – an indulgence that we would never dream of in a camping ground – and carried our packs down to the dining room at 8 am.
 No other guests appeared.

 The daughter of the family, in school uniform, was eating there too, and she told us that she was eight and her little brother was three.
-The big boy who had been in the bar the evening before was not her brother, but the apprentice.
+The big boy who had been in the bar the evening before was not her elder brother, but the apprentice.

 At the far side we crossed a tiny river and climbed the opposite bank through vivid greenery.